-Sabrina Jones has over ten years experience working with young people and a first class psychology degree.
-Sabrina has also completed training in counselling skills and adverse childhood experiences.
+Sabrina Jones has over ten years experience working with young people in different educational settings, where she has successfully improved behaviour, grades, confidence and attendance.
+Sabrina has a first class psychology degree and she has also completed training in counselling skills and adverse childhood experiences.

 Sabrina founded Say It With Your Chest in 2018 and a year later she was awarded a Shackleton Leadership Award for her work with Say It With Your Chest as it was recognised that the Switch Ambassador Programme

 ‘‘is an inspirational project and run by a promising leader with the will to make a difference.’’